evanotero/project-happening/README.md

-# Project Hapenning
+# Project Happening

 ![](https://github.com/CSCI2254/project-happening/blob/master/img/happeninglogo.png)

 ## Description
-Final Project for Web Applications Development
+Final Project for Web Applications Development (CSCI2254, Spring 2016).

+### Summary
+A web application for Boston College students to view, search, and add all events that are occurring on campus.

+### Proposal Documents
 Proposal Documents can be found on the [_About_](https://github.com/CSCI2254/project-happening/wiki/About) page in the wiki.

+### URL
+The website can be reached at: http://cscilab.bc.edu/~takc/happening/index.html.

 ## Grading
 4/11